logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-4-using-the-action-recorder/updating-interface-definitions/_index.md

 6. Select an empty cell within test case `TC 03`.

-7.{{<attention>}} Once the Action Recorder starts, it records *all* actions, including any actions you take with this tutorial.
+7.  {{<attention>}} Once the Action Recorder starts, it records *all* actions, including any actions you take with this tutorial.
 For that reason, it is recommended that you read through to Step 11 now and not refer to this tutorial while the Action Recorder is recording.

 8. Start the Action Recorder by clicking **Record** on the toolbar.